arlinters/Run-CustomInstallers/Readme.md

 Since the script is running within a single thread the GUI will freeze once you hit "Install".
 Once it is done running the selected installers, the GUI will update.
 In the meantime, there is a CMD window that will be open in the background writing to the host as it installs software and completes.

+Certain software needs to be installed before others.
+To accomadate for this, bump it up to the top of the filepaths.csv.
+When the script loops through check boxes, it starts at the first item and goes down.
+You can manage the installation order this way.

 ## Code Example
 CD to the directory and execute the script.
 ```powershell